yagnatopalle/RestServiceIntegExample/README.md

 A log file `UserServiceApp.log` within `logs` folder would also be updating and can be used to monitor application logs.

 ### Accessing/invoking the services
-The applocation will by default run on port `8080`.
-There are 2 services which can be used, and the application pre-loads the DB with bunch of [mock data](#Preloaded data) which can also be used in the services.
+The application will by default run on port `8080`.
+There are 2 services which can be used, and the application pre-loads the DB with bunch of [mock data](#Preloaded-data) which can also be used in the services.

 Postman